umairahmedq/BRYT-AKE/README.md

 Extract the ZIP archive to retrieve the SQL file.
 Import the SQL file into your preferred SQL database management system to access the full dataset.
 Purpose:
 The provision of this dataset aims to facilitate the replication of our study's findings and support further research in the field.
-By making our data publicly available, we encourage other researchers to engage with our work, validate our conclusions, and build upon the foundation we have laid in [specific field or topic of the manuscript].
+By making our data publicly available, we encourage other researchers to engage with our work, validate our conclusions, and build upon the foundation we have laid in BRYT.